 15km (9.3 miles), 6-8 hours round-trip, moderate

-One of the tallest waterfalls in the world, Gocta was only rediscovered and brought to international interest as recently as 2002.
+One of the tallest waterfalls in the world, Gocta was only rediscovered and brought to international attention in 2002.
 Trickling down from the cloud forest of northern Peru’s Amazonas Region, the two-drop waterfall is 771m (2530ft) tall and is hugged by lush flora.

 The best time to complete the full circuit to Gocta waterfalls is between April and June, just after the rainy season has ended and before tourism picks up.